The Singles Network Ministries

 • Adult singles have unique needs.

-• Initiate or support ministry to singles.
+• Initiate or support a ministry to singles.

 • Value singles – We serve a single savior